 Reasons for Procedure

-Problems from the procedure are rare, but all procedures have some risk.
+Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

-What to Expect TOP
+What to Expect

 Prior to Procedure

 Description of Procedure

-A tube called a catheter will be inserted into your bladder.
-An incision will be made in the abdomen or side of the abdomen.
+An incision will be made in the abdomen.
 A rib may need to be removed to access the kidney.
-The tube from the kidney to the bladder is known as the ureter.
-If the whole kidney is being removed, the ureter and blood vessels will be cut before kidney will then be removed.
-If only part of the kidney is removed the ureter and blood vessels will be kept.
-The incision will be closed with stitches.
+The tube from the kidney to the bladder is called the ureter.
+If the whole kidney is removed, the ureter and blood vessels will be cut first.
+If only part of the kidney is removed, the ureter and blood vessels will be kept.
+The incisions will be closed with stitches.
 A bandage will be placed over the site.

 How Long Will It Take?
-TOP

-Between 2-4 hours
+Between 2 to 4 hours

-How Much Will It Hurt?
-TOP
+Will It Hurt?

-Average Hospital Stay TOP
+Average Hospital Stay

 At the Hospital

-During your stay, the hospital staff will take steps to reduce your chance of infection, such as:
+During your stay, the hospital staff will take steps to lower your chance of infection, such as:

-There are also steps you can take to reduce your chance of infection, such as:
+There are also steps you can take to lower your chance of infection, such as:

-Call Your Doctor TOP
+Call Your Doctor

 If you think you have an emergency, call for medical help right away.